TritonDataCenter/sdc-headnode/README.md

 }
 ```

-The `"if_not_feature"` directive causes the `"platform"` build artifact to be
+The `"if_not_feature"` directive causes the `"platform"` build artefact to be
 downloaded if, and only if, the `"debug-platform"` feature is disabled for this
 build.
 Conversely, the `"if_feature"` directive causes the `"platform-debug"`
-artifact to become active when a DEBUG build is requested.
+artefact to become active when a DEBUG build is requested.
 In this way, a
-selection between two different build artifacts may be made based on features.
+selection between two different build artefacts may be made based on features.
 Feature activation is subsequently queried during later phases of the build
 through the use of the `--feature` (`-f`) flag to `bin/buildspec`.